redux-saga/redux-saga/docs/advanced/ComposingSagas.md

 - More importantly, `yield*` allows only for sequential composition of tasks, so you can only `yield*` to one generator at a time.

-You can simply use `yield` to start one or more subtasks in parallel.
+You can use `yield` to start one or more subtasks in parallel.
 When yielding a call to a generator, the Saga will wait for the generator to terminate before progressing, then resume with the returned value (or throws if an error propagates from the subtask).

 ```javascript
 function* fetchPosts() {